Last updated on April 22, 2026

 Coin Flipping

-There are a surprising number of commanders that can helm a coin flip deck.
-Yusri, Fortune's Flame, Zndrsplt, Eye of Wisdom and Okaun, Eye of Chaos, Krark, the Thumbless and Sakashima of a Thousand Faces, and Rakdos, the Showstopper are some of the more effective ones.
+There are a number of commanders that can helm a coin flip deck.
+Yusri, Fortune's Flame, Zndrsplt, Eye of Wisdom and Okaun, Eye of Chaos partners, Krark, the Thumbless and Sakashima of a Thousand Faces partners, and Rakdos, the Showstopper are some of the most effective ones.

 Some great support cards for flipping coins are Chance Encounter, Fiery Gambit, Tavern Scoundrel, and Krark's Thumb.